mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 name:     Binky
 text:     **Flying**
-          Whenever this damages a minion, restore 2 health to your General.
+          Whenever this damages a minion, restore 2❤️ to your General.

 name:     Blink
 text:     Teleport a friendly minion up to 2 spaces.